2021-2022 Season Highlights

 Houston Choral Society

-Houston Choral Society (HCS) is a non-profit, professional quality, civic chorus that has been serving the greater Houston area for over 35 years.
+Houston Choral Society (HCS) is a not-for-profit, professional quality, civic chorus that has been serving the greater Houston area for over 35 years.
 Our mission is to perform great choral music and advance the choral arts to Houston audiences.
 A wide variety of literature composes our repertoire, with works by Handel, Mozart, Brahms, Eric Whitacre, Morten Lauridsen, to more modern styles of music.
 Additionally, we often collaborate with professional musicians from the Houston area and as well as outstanding local high school and collegiate choral ensembles.

 Last season (2021/22) saw a return to live performances after the pandemic restrictions, with commissioned pieces by renowned Norwegian composer Ola Gjeilo as well as Mozart’s Requiem with full orchestra.
 The season ended with a singing three city tour of Italy that included singing a mass at the Vatican.